roamiastros/useful_program/README.md

 Hello!
 Welcome to my documentation for my amazing python program.

 to use program:
-1: download the WHOLE FOLDER to downloads folder
+1: Download the WHOLE FOLDER to the downloads folder
-2: open command prompt (if you dont know how to open command prompt, press windows and r at the same time, then type cmd and then press enter
+2: open command prompt (if you don't know how to open command prompt, press Windows and R at the same time, then type cmd and then press enter
 3: type cd downloads, then press enter
 4: type cd useful_program, then press enter
 5: type python, then press enter
 6: type import usefulLib, then press enter
-7: now you can type these functions to do things!
+7: Now you can type these functions to do things!
+(or, you can put import usefulLib in your Python scripts if it is in the same folder as your Python script)

 meow folder contains meow.py
 to use:
-1. open cmd and type cd desktop/useful_program
+1. Open CMD and type cd desktop/useful_program
 2. run pythonw meow.py
-3. you now get to hear meows every bit
+3. You now get to hear meows every bit

 Functions:

 usefulLib.pleaseRunThisCommandForMeSoIdontHaveToRunThisInCommandPrompt(command)
 This function runs a command for you!
 Make sure that the command is a string!
 ex 1. usefulLib.pleaseRunThisCommandForMeSoIdontHaveToRunThisInCommandPrompt('msg * hello')
-ex 1 makes a popup that says hello appear. watch out, some commands return errors because there is nowhere to output to!
+ex 1 makes a popup that says hello appear.
+Watch out, some commands return errors because there is nowhere to output to!

 usefulLib.iWantToGoToThisWebpagePlease(web)
 This function opens a webpage! make sure that the webpage name is a string!